 Paper 3 will assess content across all four themes - 30% of total mark

 Questions will be drawn from local, national and global contexts.
-For Paper 3, there will be a pre-released context document issued on our website in November of the previous year.
+For Paper

-The context will focus on a broad context, such as an industry or market in which businesses operate.
-Questions will focus on the broad context.
+3, there will be a pre-released context document issued on our website in which businesses operate.
+Questions will focus on the broader context.